Most marketers struggle to increase traffic to their websites, as there are a lot of ways to get from "point A to point B."

 2. Publish Regular, Consistent, Helpful Content

 Now that you have a sense of what keywords you want to rank for, it's important to deploy a consistent content marketing strategy.
 Both search engines and your readers value consistency.
-One of the more frequently asked questions I hear is, "how often should I be blogging?"
-My answer is always, "it depends!"
+One of the most frequently asked questions is, "how often should I be blogging?"
+Our answer, "it depends!"
 Why?
 It all depends on how aggressive you want to be with the number of organic leads you generate.
 The more content (good content!) you create, the more leads you will generate.
+Google likes fresh, smart content because it makes their tool more useful to users.
+They’ll reward you with more SERP prominence if you consistently deliver.

-A manufacturing client we have been working with, W.C.
-Branham, had poor organic ranking on opportune keywords when we started working with them three years ago.
+A manufacturing client we work with, W.C.
+Branham, had poor organic ranking on opportune keywords when we started with them.
 We began publishing one strategic blog post a week consistently, and over time, they began to rank organically for several of the keywords that mattered most to their business.
 This growth in organic traffic has led to a consistency of organic leads.

 3. Understand Your Personas